3dlg-hcvc/OPDMulti/README.md

 ## Pretrained-Models

-You can download our pretrained models (OPDReal and OPDMulti) for different input format from the following table.
+You can download our pretrained model weights (on both OPDReal and OPDMulti) for different input format (RGB, RGB-D, depth) from the following table.

-For people who want to just test/evaluate our model, you can download the pretrained models on OPDMulti dataset.
+For people who want to just test/evaluate our model, you can download the pretrained model weights on OPDMulti dataset.
-For those who want to train by themselves, you can download the pretrained OPDReal models to train your own model on OPDMulti.
+For those who want to train by themselves, you can download the pretrained OPDReal model weights to train your own model on OPDMulti.

 ### OPDMulti
 <table><tbody>